Certifiably Pseudorandom Financial Derivatives: Expanders Give Pseudorandom CDOs

 \section{Expanders Give Pseudorandom CDOs}

 Before discussing expander constructions, we first show how unique-neighbor expanders give pseudorandom CDOs.
 It is helpful to compare our bounds to a natural trivial bound.
 To this end, observe that any biregular \cdofam\ is pseudorandom against $\ell$ lemons for $[a,b]$ tranches with error at most $\degree \lemonsize \delta/(\derivsize (b-a))$.
+(Recall that $\delta$ is the difference between the expected values of a good asset and lemon.)
 This is because converting $\ell$ good assets to lemons decreases the value of the entire CDO family by $\degree \ell \delta$, since each lemon is in $\degree$ CDOs.

-We show that a CDO family built from a $(\leftdeg,\rightdeg)$-biregular $(\lemonsize,\leftdeg - \Delta)$-unique neighbor expander has error at most $2\Delta \lemonsize \delta/(\derivsize (b-a))$.
-That is, we replace $\degree$ from the trivial bound by $2\Delta$.
+We show that a CDO family built from a $(\leftdeg,\rightdeg)$-biregular $(\lemonsize,\leftdeg - \Delta)$-unique neighbor expander has error at most $\Delta \lemonsize \delta/(\derivsize (b-a))$.
+That is, we replace $\degree$ from the trivial bound by $\Delta$.
 Moreover, the naive bound on the error for the entire CDO is the maximum of the errors for each tranche.
-We are instead able to improve the error to $3\Delta \lemonsize \delta/(\derivsize \derivdeg)$.
+We are instead able to improve the error to $2\Delta \lemonsize \delta/(\derivsize \derivdeg)$.

 The intuition for the proof is natural.
 We consider some placement of lemons.
 By the unique-neighbor expansion, we have fairly tight bounds on both the number of derivatives containing no lemons, and the number containing exactly one lemon.
 Thus, when we subtract values for two different lemon placements, there is a lot of cancellation.